Grief & Loss Therapy for Women in San Antonio

 Where Love and Pain Sit Together

-The work here makes space for love and pain to sit side by side, without rushing one away for the other.
+This work makes space for love and pain to sit side by side, without rushing one away for the other.

 We explore how grief collides with old wounds, the feelings of abandonment, rejection, and not being enough that loss can reawaken.
 We bring the body into the room rather than working around it.